ayushi-desai/mdeian-prime/README.md

 2. Do you have production experience with JavaScript Frameworks (e.g React.js, Vue.js,
 Angular.js, jQuery, Backbone, Ember etc) prior to the submission of this code challenge?
 If yes, for how long?
-- I have 2 year of Experience in React.js, Node.js as a full stack developer.
-I have been deploying code through CI/Cd Pipeline from Github to AWS using Code Pipeline:
+- I have 2 year of Experience in React.js, Angular, Node.js as a full stack developer.
+I have been deploying code through CI/Cd Pipeline from Github to AWS using Code Pipeline.

-**Do not forget to add the unit tests.**